-The Student Counseling Center offers group counseling and workshop series.
+The Student Counseling Center offers group counseling and workshop series*.
 These group settings provide a safe environment for self-exploration and collaborative problem-solving, combining professional guidance and the support of peers.
-Group counseling and workshops are an effective approach to many common concerns for college students, including: navigating difficult relationships, coping with anxiety, and feelings of isolation.
+Group work is an effective approach to many common concerns for college students, including: navigating difficult relationships, coping with anxiety, and feelings of isolation.

-Process groups not currently offered for the Fall 2022 semester.
+Process groups not currently offered for the Summer 2023.
 Stay tuned for future offerings!

 A process group is unstructured and there is not a specific topic or plan for each group session.
 Members are encouraged to provide one another support and feedback, and to gain awareness of their own reactions to one another to develop greater relationship satisfaction.
 Counseling groups begin within the first four weeks of the semester and continue for the semester with 4-8 student participants.
 Process groups require an in-person pre-group consultation with the group facilitator(s); contact information below.

 Understanding Self and Others | For people who are interested in increasing authenticity and satisfaction in relationships.